 More and more people have realized that the paper roll business is small but profitable, and they can’t wait to buy the slitter machines to start their own paper roll manufacturing business!
 Unfortunately, most of these people eventually fail.
-My ten years of paper roll industry experience has taught me that while starting a paper roll factory is a great idea, it isn’t as easy as some people think.
+My over 13 years of paper roll industry experience taught me that while starting a paper roll factory is a great idea, it isn’t as easy as some think.
 In this article, I will describe 8 components that must be in place when starting your own factory.
 If you are missing even one of them, your chances of succeeding are virtually zero.

 1. Market Research

 The success of your paper roll factory depends primarily on two factors: market volume and competition.
-In the ideal market, there is a great demand for your paper roll products and zero competition.
+In the ideal market, there is a great demand for paper roll products and zero competition.
 In this case, you can just run your manufacturing machines and wait for the money to flow into your pocket.
-But this is just the “ideal”.
+But this is just the “ideal.”

 Firstly, you must evaluate the demand for paper roll products in the geographic area you want to serve.
-For example, determine how many supermarkets, cinemas, shopping malls, banks there are in your city or even your country.
+For example, determine how many supermarkets, cinemas, shopping malls, and banks there are in your city or even your country.
 These businesses will be your primary customers.
-Another approach is to determine how many cash registers (or POS vendors) are in your market area.
+Another approach is determining how many cash registers (or POS vendors) are in your market area.
 The more sellers, the larger market you will have.

-Do the needful by asking Google as many questions as you could possibly come up with regarding starting a paper roll production business.
+Do the needful by asking Google as many questions as you can possibly come up with regarding starting a paper roll production business.
 You might be absorbed as an intern to go into the factories and see how things are run for yourself.
 Be sure to take very detailed notes on the processes involved.